Tax cuts are changes to tax law that effectively reduce the amount of tax you pay.

 A perfect example is the temporary reduction of the Social Security tax rate from 6.2 to 4.2 percent during the 2012 tax year.
-However, once 2013 arrives, the rate returns to 6.2 percent.
+However, in 2013 and beyond, the rate returned to 6.2 percent.
 Similarly, in 2009 Congress allowed those receiving unemployment compensation to exclude the first $2,400 of it from taxable income.
 As of 2011, this $2,400 exclusion is no longer available and ever since then you must report 100 percent of your unemployment compensation on your tax return.

 Most governments that charge an income tax use a progressive system of taxation.
 That is, various income tax rates apply to specific ranges or brackets of income.
 Rather than employing a tax cut with a reduction in tax rates, a similar result occurs when the range of income subject to the lower tax rates increases.

-For example, during 2012 the IRS imposes tax at the rate of 10 percent on your first $8,700 of earnings.
-If the range for the 10 percent bracket increases to your initial $12,000 of earnings, then this tax cut can save you a significant amount of money since less of your income is subject to tax in the higher brackets.
+For example, during 2016 the IRS imposes tax at the rate of 10 percent on your first $9,275 of taxable income.
+If the range for the 10 percent bracket increases to your initial $12,000 of taxable income, then this tax cut can save you a significant amount of money since less of your income is subject to tax in the higher brackets.

 A majority of the deductions you claim have limitations in the amount you can deduct or the maximum income you can earn to be eligible to claim it.